-But here I am a year later and it’s happened.
+But here I am several years later and it’s happened.
 My daughters love to play together.
 And I am no longer needed nor invited.
 They set up the Barbie house and play for hours without any need for my creative storylines and juicy plot twists.
 They play school and inform me I am over the age limit to be a student.
-And when they log on to animaljam.com and starting talking gems, avatars, and dens, this technology-challenged parent might as well be invisible.
+And when they log on to animaljam.com and starting talking gems, avatars, and dens, I might as well be invisible.

 But I am all about being real in this space I call “Hands Free Mama,” so here’s some realness: When my kids are in their own little world, it’s quite tempting to go into mine.
 It’s tempting to pop open the laptop and knock out another chapter in my book, draft a new blog post, or even just pick up a delicious book I have been dying to read.
 While there is nothing wrong with any of these activities, nor is there anything wrong with my children playing by themselves, I can see how easy it would be to allow separate lives to become a way of life.
 I can see how easily the space between us could grow until the gap is so wide we can no longer reach one another.